14 of the most common paint problems – and everything you need to fix peeling, foaming, or blistering paint

 (Image credit: Dulux)

-What to do if the craters still show?
-'You will need to rub down using 'wet and dry' abrasive paper using water with a little detergent added.
-The surface should then be rinsed and allowed to dry before repainting.
-If this is impractical due to the size of the area, line the affected area horizontally using lining paper and then repaint.'
-Before you go in with a roller be sure you know how to cut in paint for perfect edges and corners.
+If this is impractical due to the size of the area, line the affected area horizontally using lining paper and then repaint.
+Before you go in with a roller, be sure you know how to cut in paint for perfect edges and corners, too.

 7. Mud cracking

-When the paint application is too thick and heavy on textured or embossed surface such as blown vinyl wallpapers or pebbledash it creates a mud cracking effect.
 This is especially true if the paint was applied by brush.
-'Cracking can also occur when Matt paint is applied over Silk if the sheen is not removed from the silk coating.'
+'Cracking can also occur when matt paint is applied over silk if the sheen is not removed from the silk coating,’ says Dulux.

-'One or two thinned coats of paints may fill in the cracks.
+'One or two thinned coats of paint may fill in the cracks.
 For internal walls, use a soft sheen paint.
 If the affected area is over wallpaper, the best thing to do is to remove the paper and start again.'

 kitchen area with cabinets and wooden floor